Sunburn & Heatstroke Doctor in Ibiza: Urgent Home Relief

 - Heatstroke screening (core temp check, neurological exam)

-Cost: €150 flat.
+Flat, all-in price.
 Arrive time: 1–2 hours.

 Real Ibiza Context